eighty20results/e20r-sequences/README.txt

 == Changelog ==

+= 2.1.3 =
+Fix: Renamed all of the widget filters

 = 2.1.2 =
 Fix: Empty sequences would not be processed correctly.
 Fix: Error messages would occasionally cause PHP error